Ten Most Wonderful Things About Korea (my list!)

 4. Online shopping – I’ve practically done all my shopping in Korea online.
 I can do this anytime of the day with no salesperson breathing down my neck.
 I hate to be salestalked and I hate it more asking the salesperson to leave.
 Shipping is usually free for purchases of 25,000 won and delivery is just a day or two after placing an order.
 I’m a member of almost every online shopping mall – Auction, 11st, G-market, Lotte (I like that they deliver even on a weekend!), Shinsegae, CJ Mall and of course, dnShop.

 5. Delivery – Where else can you order food at 2AM and have it delivered?
-We once did this while watching the Korean soccer team play at 3AM during the Athens Olympics.
+First time we did this while watching the Korean soccer team play at 3AM during the Athens Olympics.
 My husband and I craved for crab stew and at 2AM we called the restaurant for a delivery.
 Some food establishments would require a minimum order (like 7,000 won at Bareun Saenghwal) but the Chinese restaurant near us would deliver even when I just ordered a 3,000 won jjajangmyeon (black bean noodles).

 6. Freebies – Granted that a lot of the things here in Korea are expensive, I really appreciate it when I get freebies or free samples.
 I like trying new stuff and buying a bottle of a new shampoo or cosmetics would be really costly if not for the free samples that you can get.